aws/aws-iot-device-sdk-java-v2/samples/README.md

 [Message Broker](https://docs.aws.amazon.com/iot/latest/developerguide/iot-message-broker.html)
 for AWS IoT to send and receive messages through an MQTT connection using MQTT5.

-MQTT5 has a bunch of additional features and enhancements that improve the development experience for MQTT.
-You can read more about MQTT5 and the differences compared to MQTT311 by checking out the [MQTT5 user guide](../documents/MQTT5_Userguide.md).
+MQTT5 introduces additional features and enhancements that improve the development experience with MQTT.
+You can read more about MQTT5 in the Java V2 SDK by checking out the [MQTT5 user guide](../documents/MQTT5_Userguide.md).

 source: `samples/Mqtt5/PubSub`